ordina-jworks/ordina-jworks.github.io/_posts/2017-09-05-Browser Security Features.md

 For everyone else, try out the Report-Only header and see if you get any issues.

 ## Subresource integrity
-When you're developing a web application, you'll often depend on some javascript frameworks such as angular or jQuery.
+When you're developing a web application, you'll often depend on some JavaScript frameworks such as Angular or jQuery.
 Loading these files from a CDN can speed up load times from your application, since it's quite likely that the user already has a cached version of the script available.
 Of course it's a good idea to be careful about the content of these scripts.
 Whenever you're loading resources that aren't under your control, you're depending on someone else to make sure that they aren't tampered with.